 While proper reuse in appropriate areas is very important to water conservation, ensuring that reuse water is not inappropriately applied too close to waterways or at rates that generate nutrient-laden runoff to waterbodies is an important water quality strategy.
-This should be considered in the planning of future reuse projects or the retrofitting of existing ones and can entail techniques like storing excess reuse water produced during the wet season when demand is low to recover it in dry season when irrigation demand is high, rather than having to discharge that reuse water during the wet season to downstream surface waters.
+This should be considered in the planning of future reuse projects or the retrofitting of existing ones and can entail techniques like storing excess reuse water produced during the wet season when when irrigation demand is high, rather than having to discharge that reuse water during the wet season to downstream surface waters.
 Because some of the reuse water widely dispersed for irrigation in the CHNEP area only undergoes the minimum required Secondary Treatment, there is a critical need to assess water quality impacts due to its reuse and to consider cost-benefits of upgrading plants to Advanced Wastewater Treatment.
-Potential changes in seasonal rainfall patterns due to climate change may also alter demand for reuse water, so that would need to be assessed in the cost-benefits analysis as well.
+Potential changes in seasonal rainfall patterns, both in amounts and timing, may also alter demand for reuse water - so that would need to be assessed in the costbenefits analysis as well.